Australian Fashion Brands With Resale and Take-Back Programs (2026)

 Need a fix instead?

 Plenty of these brands offer repairs too.
-Head to our repair directory for the full list of who’s mending what.
+Head to our repair directory for the full list of Australian and New Zealnd brands that will repair your clothes.

 Know a brand we missed?
 Let us know — we’ll keep this list growing.